eagronin/market-basket-prepare/README.md

 579777:   687 | 84879:  1502 | ASSORTED COLOUR BIRD ORNAMENT: 1501 | 11/30/2011  3:24:27 PM: 687 | Netherlands: 2371
 (Other): 537202 | (Other): 530366 | (Other): 530315 | (Other): 537202 | (Other):   15279

+Futher look at the data reveals that apart from the irregularities observed from the summary statistics table above, there are a number of missing or invalid descriptions, such as "?display?", "?missing", "??", "historic computer difference?....se", "POSSIBLE DAMAGES OR LOST?", etc. Also, the highest prices in the data appear against such Description fields as "AMAZON FEE", "Adjust bad debt", "POSTAGE", "DOTCOM POSTAGE", "Manual", i.e., desctiptions of various actions rather than names of items.
+Finally, there are a number of cancellations that can be identified using letter "C" in the beginning of InvoiceNo.

+Invalid samples should be removed from the data before we run the algorithm to determine associations between customer purchases.

-check out mismatches between StockCode and Description let's take a look, for example, at StockCode 22423, which has 3 mismatches with the description of "REGENCY CAKESTAND 3 TIER":
+We will start from checking out mismatches between StockCode and Description.
+Let's take a look, for example, at StockCode 22423, which has 3 mismatches with the description of "REGENCY CAKESTAND 3 TIER":

 ```R
 temp = items[items$StockCode == 22423,]